 A: Probably, in some special cases, but usually the computer is an aid to the Designer.

 This is a class about computational form, algorithmic images, generative art, parametric design, and procedural generation.
-In this class, we will explore a creative process in which form is made by following defined processes.
+In this class, we will explore a creative process in which form is made indirectly, by creating and then following a defined processes.
 We will write instructions that a computer will follow to create images, animations, sounds, and sculptures.

 We will make things that make things.